MaxBauer1337/VirtualACPNet/VirtualsAcp.Examples/README.md

 3. Include proper error handling and logging
 4. Update the main `Program.cs` to include your example
 5. Add documentation to this README

-## License

-This examples project follows the same license as the main VirtualsACP SDK.